Kurdistan province

 Kurdistan province is located in the west of Iran, in Region 3.
-It borders the Kurdistan Region of Iraq to the west, and the Iranian provinces of West Azerbaijan to the north, Zanjan to the northeast, Hamadan to the east, and Kermanshah to the south.
-It exists within both Iranian Kurdistan and Kurdistan.
+It borders the Kurdistan region of Iraq to the west, and the Iranian provinces of West Azerbaijan to the north, Zanjan to the northeast, Hamadan to the east, and Kermanshah to the south.

-At the National Census conducted in 2006, the province had a population of 1,416,334 inhabitants in 337,179 households.
-The following census in 2011 counted 1,493,645 living in 401,845 households.
-At the time of the most recent census in 2016, the population of the province had risen to 1,603,011 in 471,310 households.

 History

 The earliest human occupation of Kurdistan dates back to the Paleolithic Period when Neanderthals lived in the Sirwan Valley of Kurdistan more than 40,000 years ago.